paulcoghlan/public/golang.md

 ## Conditionals

+Align happy-path with the left, so easiest to read.
+Failure cases are aligned on the right!

 When an if statement doesn't flow into the next statement—that is, the body ends in break, continue, goto, or return — the unnecessary else is omitted.

 ## Formatting

-gofmt does all the formatting for you
+`gofmt` does all the formatting for you
 Uses tabs, not spaces
-Doc comments work best as complete sentence
-The first sentence should be a one-sentence summary that starts with the name being declared.

-In `a :=` declaration a variable v may appear even if it has already been declared, making it easy to use a single err value, for example, in a long if-else chain
+In `a :=` declaration a variable `v` may appear even if it has already been declared, making it easy to use a single err value, for example, in a long if-else chain

 ## Equality